Cyberlipid

 Some short-chain unsaturated alcohols are components of mushroom flavor (“mushroom alcohols”), such as 1-octen-3-ol, t2-octen-1-ol, and c2-octen-1-ol (Maga JA, J Agric Food Chem 1981, 29, 1).

-1-Octen-3-ol is a volatile infochemical present in fungi and recognisable by fungivores (Holighaus G et al., Chemoecology 2014, 24, 57).
+1-Octen-3-ol is a volatile infochemical present in fungi and recognisable by fungivores (Holighaus G et al., Chemoecology 2014, 24, 57), sometimes known as mushroom alcohol or matsutake alcohol.
 The liverwort Marchantia polymorpha produces C8 volatiles mainly consisting of (R)-1-octen-3-ol (and octan-3-one) from arachidonic acid upon mechanical wounding (Kihara H et al., Phytochemistry 2014, 107, 42).
 1-Octen-3-ol derives from 1-octene during oxidative breakdown of linoleic acid.
-It is formed from skin lipid by oxidation, either enzymatically by lipoxygenases or by air oxygen.
+It is formed in human from skin lipid by oxidation, either enzymatically by lipoxygenases or by air oxygen.
+Itse odor is customarily described as mushroom-like or mushroom-like/buttery.

 An acetoxy derivative of a 16-carbon alcohol with one double bond, gyptol (10-acetoxy cis-7-hexadecen-1-ol), was described to be a strong attractive substance secreted by a female moth (Porthetria dispar, “gypsy moth”).